Safeguarding at Brayton

-2) Login to CPOMS and make an Incident Report.
+2) Login to CPOMS (school staff) and make an Incident Report.

-If the safeguarding concerns involves either Rachel or Vicky, contact Pat Jarvis, the Safeguarding Governor.
+If the safeguarding concerns involves the Headteacher, contact Jade Lamb, the Safeguarding Governor.

-It CAN happen here.
+It could happen here.
 Please click on the link below to read about what can happen when there is institutional neglect:

 Grooming can include communicating and/or attempting to befriend or establish a relationship or other emotional connection with the child or their parent/carer.